sabrinara/PlayTurf/README.md

 - Dynamic pricing details
 - Proceed to the checkout button

-#### 5. Checkout Page
+#### 5. Booking Page

-- User details collection (name, email, phone number, address)
-- Payment method.
+- Facility details with a view button
+- Facility slot checking via date.
+- Book facility with desired time.
-- Place order functionality with stock management
+- Pay and Place booking functionality with available time management

-#### 6. Product Management
+#### 6. Facility Management
-- Product list table with action buttons
+- Facility list table with action buttons
 - Update and delete functionality with confirmation prompts
-- Add new product form
+- Add new facility form
-- pagination view all products.
+- pagination view all facilities.

 #### 7. About Us Page
 - Company overview,